 - circumstances of offence and risk of re-offending;

 - need, motivation and ability to benefit from rehabilitative services; and

 - availability of programs and services.

-The Criminal Code of Canada enables the court to require a probationer to "comply with such other reasonable conditions as the court considers desirable for securing the good conduct of the accused and for preventing a repetition of the same offence or the commission of other offences."
+The Criminal Code enables the court to require a probationer to "comply with such other reasonable conditions as the court considers desirable for securing the good conduct of the accused and for preventing a repetition of the same offence or the commission of other offences."